- Search The Registry

 - My Account

 *Jimmy Bivins was born on this date in 1919.
-He was an African American heavyweight boxer whose professional career ran from 1940 to 1955.
+He was a Black heavyweight boxer whose professional career ran from 1940 to 1955.

 James Louis Bivins was born in Dry Branch, Georgia.
 Although he was born in Georgia, Bivins fought out of Cleveland, Ohio for the entirety of his career.
 He made his professional debut on January 15, 1940, winning by knockout in the first round, and went on to win his first nineteen fights, all fought in 1940, before losing a split decision to Anton Christoforidis, whom he had previously beaten.
 Bivins won his first four fights of 1941 but lost three of his other four contests that year.
 He began 1942 with wins against Billy Soose and Gus Lesnevich and a split-decision loss to Bob Pastor.
 After this loss, Bivins had a twenty-seven fight undefeated streak that lasted for four years; it was during this period that Bivins established himself as one of the great heavyweights of his era, given that, at 5' 9", he was often significantly smaller than his opponents.